pyOpenSci/pyopensci.github.io/_posts/2022-10-18-what-makes-a-python-package-healthy.md

 {% include figure image_path="/images/blog/oss-health-github.png" alt="Image showing the community standards page in GitHub.
 You can see in the image we are missing several critical files including  a code of conduct file, a contributing file that helps people understand how to contribute to the guide and issue and pull request templates." caption="Here you can see the community page in GitHub for our contributing-guide repository.
 Note that we are missing several important items in the repo including a code of conduct file, a contributing file that helps people understand how to contribute to the guide and issue and pull request templates.
 HELP!" %}

 > Um.... we've got some real work to do, y'all on our guides and repos.
 We need to set a better example here don't we?
-We welcome help welcome if you wanna contribute.
+We welcome help welcome if you are reading this and wanna contribute.
 Just sayin...

 ### GitHub bare minimum requirements are a great start!